soleuniverse101/logseq-web-scraper/README.md

   - Start hot rebuilding it using `pnpm dev-logseq`
   - In the plugin list page, click `Load unpacked plugin` and select the root folder (the folder containing `package.json`)
   - After each change, wait for the `dist` folder to be rebuilt, then click `reload` under the plugin (in the plugins list page)

+## Credits

+- I used [benjypng/logseq-wordcount-plugin](https://github.com/benjypng/logseq-wordcount-plugin) as an example to set up this repository, and to check how to use some features of the Logseq API